 - chicken thighs- chicken breasts may be used (adjust the cook time to 3-4 hours on low), readers Karen and Aletta added browned Italian sausage, and reader Dani added ½ a cup of lentils

 - fennel- fresh tarragon may be a good alternative (add at the end of the cook time).
 Fresh thyme is great in this stew with the rosemary.
+Don't forget to add salt and pepper to taste.

 - other add ins- reader Yae added 1 teaspoon of turmeric, and I personally think adding in some roasted garlic would be fantastic!